WebAssembly/spec/document/core/syntax/instructions.rst

 $${syntax: {instr/block instr/br instr/call instr/exn} catch}

 The ${:BLOCK}, ${:LOOP}, ${:IF} and ${:TRY_TABLE} instructions are *structured* instructions.
-They bracket nested sequences of instructions, called *blocks*, terminated with, or separated by, ${:END} or ${:ELSE} pseudo-instructions.
+They bracket nested sequences of instructions, called *blocks*.
 As the grammar prescribes, they must be well-nested.

 A structured instruction can consume *input* and produce *output* on the operand stack according to its annotated :ref:`block type <syntax-blocktype>`.